 Deprecated.
 The use of this API is discouraged.
 The API may be removed from future releases of Windows.
 For more information, see the Remarks section.

-Specifies the transform to use.
+Specifies the color transform to use.

-Points to the buffer in which to put results.
+Points to the bitmap to translate.

 If this function succeeds, the return value is TRUE.

 If this function fails, the return value is FALSE and the CMM should call SetLastError to set the last error to a valid error value defined in Winerror.h.

 In Windows 7, the default CMM (icm32.dll) will return FALSE and GetLastError will report ERROR_NOT_SUPPORTED.

 This function was deprecated in Windows Vista.
 CMM Implementors are no longer required to implement this method.